Homeownership with Habitat

 How to Apply

-We are not currently accepting applications for homeownership.
+We are not currently accepting applications for the homeownership program.

 To be notified when homeownership opportunities are available, complete our homeownership interest form found here.